Theological & Historical Study

 Imaginative Prayer

 Place yourself inside a gospel scene.
 You are the leper, the blind man, the woman at the well.
-What do you see, smell, hear?
+What do you see?
 What does Jesus say to you?
 Ignatius of Loyola developed this as a core spiritual discipline.

 Journal One Question Daily